ShimakawaYuki/itemlist/info.md

 ## What Are Coins?

 Coins are the mod's currency.
 You can view your balance by using the `{{ bal }}` command.
+Donations will grant you more coins at a rate of 10 x donation amount (ex. $10 donation x 10 = 100 extra coins)

 {% if utils == true %}
 You'll notice the balance command may have some new emojis.
 If that's the case, here is an overview